vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 + ### Transient Attributes

 I think its fair to call them fake attributes.
-These virtual attributes allow you to pass addtional options when you construct your factory intances.
-If you use **attributes_for** for example, transient attributes won’t show up.
+These virtual attributes allow you to pass addtional options when you construct your factory intances—via a hash of course.
+The instance itself won’t be affected by them since they won’t be set on your factory object.
+On the other hand, Factory Girl treats transient attributes just like real ones.
+If you use **attributes_for**, they won’t show up though. **Dependent attributes** and **Callbacks** are able to access these fake attributes inside your factory.

 ``` ruby
 FactoryGirl.define do